Step One: Browse Job Postings

 When absences covered under this policy are expected to exceed 30 consecutive workdays, the district may place the employee on a leave of absence for the remainder of the school year.
 However, the leave of absence will not necessarily be for the remainder of the school year, since any employee on sick leave may, if he/she so wishes and the Superintendent concurs, fill any vacancy in the area of his/her certification or qualification during the leave period.
 Return to active employment will be guaranteed no later than the beginning of the school year following such leave.
 The district has met its obligation under this policy once a position for which the employee is qualified and certified has been offered for the subsequent year.

 Employees may be granted leave to care for an adopted preschool child immediately after placement (Board Policy GBRIB-R).
 This leave will be authorized only if the employee is designated as the person primarily responsible for the care and nurture of the adopted preschool child.
 The employee may use accrued standard sick leave for this purpose, but the amount of paid sick leave may not exceed 30 workdays.
 The employee may request unpaid extended leave immediately following the initial paid adoption leave for the purpose of parenting, subject to the terms for requesting unpaid extended leave in Policy GBRIB-R. Standard accrued sick leave used for maternity reasons is limited to 30 workdays as well.
-Eligible employees may also take FMLA (unpaid) leave beyond the initial 30 days of maternity leave by providing written notice to the Executive Director of Personnel no later than the tenth consecutive day of absence.
+Eligible employees may also take FMLA (unpaid) leave beyond the initial 30 days of maternity leave by providing written notice to the Chief Personnel Officer no later than the tenth consecutive day of absence.
 Any such request that is granted may be for the duration of the current school year.
 Return to active employment will be granted no later than the beginning of the immediate ensuing school year.